 A Clash of Kings

-In retaliation and to draw Tywin from Harrenhal, Robb leads forces from the north and House Frey in an invasion of the westerlands.
-After bypassing the Golden Tooth, Robb wins a crushing victory over Stafford Lannister in the Battle of Oxcross.
+After bypassing the Golden Tooth, Robb wins a crushing victory over Stafford's inexperienced host in the Battle of Oxcross.
 They then pillage the eastern and northern areas of the westerlands, capturing Ashemark, the Crag, and the gold mines at Castamere, Nunn's Deep and the Pendric Hills.
-Other areas of the westerlands remain relatively unscathed.
-Robb marries Jeyne Westerling at the Crag.
+Balon's ironborn refuse to attack the west, however, instead attacking the largely-defenseless north.

 A Storm of Swords

-Robb abandons the captured castles in the westerlands and returns to Riverrun.
-Robb claims to Ser Edmure Tully that he and Ser Brynden Tully had planned to ambush Tywin on the Goldroad or trap him in the west, but was prevented from doing so by Edmure defeating Tywin in the Battle of the Fords.
+Since Robb marries Jeyne Westerling, the Freys at the Crag leave Robb's service.
+After the Blackwater, Robb abandons the captured castles in the westerlands and returns to Riverrun.
+Robb claims to Ser Edmure Tully that he and Ser Brynden Tully had planned to ambush Tywin on the Goldroad or trap him in the west, but were prevented from doing so by Edmure's defeat of Tywin in the Battle of the Fords.

 A Feast for Crows

 Queen Cersei Lannister, the Lady of Casterly Rock, succeeds Tywin as the liege lord of the westerlands.
-The lords of the west lead a procession of hundreds of soldiers which accompanies Tywin's corpse on its return to the Rock.
+The lords of the west lead a procession of hundreds of soldiers which accompanies Tywin's corpse on its return to the Rock from King's Landing.
+Two thousand westermen participate in the siege of Dragonstone.

-When King Euron and Lord Captain Victarion Greyjoy set out to attack mainland Westeros, the westerlands escapes their wrath, as the Iron Fleet sails past and attacks the Shield Islands and the Reach instead.
+When King Euron and Lord Captain Victarion Greyjoy set out to attack mainland Westeros after Balon's death, the westerlands escapes their wrath, as the Iron Fleet sails past and attacks the Shield Islands and the Reach instead.

 House Banefort of Banefort.